Recipe Import

 Why do some recipe URLs fail to import?

-Most failures happen because the website has no structured recipe data (JSON-LD or Schema.org markup), uses heavy JavaScript rendering that blocks the importer, or requires a login to view the recipe.
-AI-powered importers handle more edge cases than rule-based ones, but paywalled content cannot be imported without access.
+Most failures happen because the website has no structured recipe data (JSON-LD or Schema.org markup), uses heavy JavaScript rendering that blocks the recipe clipper, or requires a login.
+AI-powered importers handle more edge cases than rule-based ones, but paywalled content can't be imported without access.

 Can I import recipes from photos of cookbooks?

 Yes, if your recipe manager supports photo import with OCR (optical character recognition).
 Take a clear, well-lit photo of the page.
 The app reads the text and parses it into a structured recipe.
-Results vary with print quality and formatting — clean, modern cookbook layouts import better than dense, multi-column vintage cookbooks.
+Results vary with print quality.
+Clean, modern cookbook layouts import better than dense, multi-column vintage cookbooks.

 What happens to my recipe if the original website goes down?

 Once imported, the recipe lives in your recipe manager independently of the source.
-This is one of the key advantages over bookmarking — you own a copy, not just a link.
+You own a copy, not just a link.
 For maximum safety, use an app that stores recipes in open formats like Cooklang so you can access them even without the app.

 How do I import recipes from another recipe app?